dplace-world/dplace-world.github.io/index.md

 Join the ultimate anarchy Discord server where chaos rules and everyone gets admin perms.
-Create, destroy, join factions or forge your path.
+Create, destroy, and join factions.
 Embrace the chaos!

 ## Rules